dward2/BME547/Lectures/intro_to_git.md

 command.

 Now, on our new branch, we have added a third file, and modified the first.
-What happens if we go back to our `master` branch?
+What happens if we go back to our `main` branch?

 ```
 dwonl@DESKTOP-G8L84L6 MINGW64 ~/repos/first (my_new_branch)